How Robust is your Fair Model? Exploring the Robustness of Diverse Fairness Strategies

 \subsubsection{Law School}

-The fairness behaviour for noisy data is restricted to LR with $K=100$.
+The fairness behaviour for noisy Law School data is restricted to LR, with $K=100$.
 We choose to use logistic regression because the feature size is small, with no non-meaningful data.

-\paragraph*{Fairness -- Law School}
+\paragraph{Fairness -- Law School}

-The results in Figure~\ref{law}(a--d) follow from the other data sets.
-However, we do see a particularly poor performance in equalised odds and false positive for $f_0$.
+The results in Figure~\ref{law}(\subref{law_fair_dp}, \subref{law_fair_eo}, \subref{law_fair_fp} \& \subref{law_fair_tp}) follow the findings discovered for the other data sets.
+However, we do see a particularly poor performance in equalised odds and false positive for $f_{base}$.
 This is likely caused by a strong bias inherent in the data.
-Since equalised odds is combination of the false and true positive constraints, it logically follows that a poor performance for $f_0$ in false positive would cause a poor performance in equalised odds.
+Since equalised odds is combination of the false and true positive constraints, it logically follows that a poor performance for $f_{base}$ in false positive would cause a poor performance in equalised odds.

-\paragraph*{Robustness -- Law School}
+\paragraph{Robustness -- Law School}

-The robustness for the LSAC data is show in Figure~\ref{law}(e--h).
-Both the baseline and pre-processing method offer good robustness for this data set, but the in-processing method $f_2$ misses the mark in true positive rate and demographic parity.
-Again, we see that $R_k(M,f_2, \mathbf{X})>1$ for small values of k for some fairness metrics. this behaviour is particularly interesting, as we would expect some amount of instability for large values of $k$.
+The robustness for the LSAC data is show in Figure~\ref{law}(\subref{law_rob_dp}, \subref{law_rob_eo}, \subref{law_rob_fp} \& \subref{law_rob_tp}).
+Both the baseline and pre-processing method offer good robustness for this data set, but the in-processing method $f_{in}$ misses the mark in true positive rate and demographic parity.
+Again, we see that $R_k(M, f_{in}, \mathbf{X})>1$ for small values of $k$ for some fairness metrics.
+This behaviour is particularly interesting, as we would expect some amount of instability for large values of $k$.
 However, small fluctuations to the data set should not cause such large relative shifts in fairness.
-Notably, we see that the $R_k(M, f_3, \mathbf{X}) > 1$ for all metrics.
-This severe instability of $f_3$ has been a consistent theme throughout the experimentation.
+Notably, we see that $R_k(M, f_{post}, \mathbf{X}) > 1$ for all metrics.
+This severe instability of $f_{post}$ has been a consistent theme throughout the experimentation.
 Because of this, we must assume that the mechanisms directly behind threshold optimisation are the underlying cause of the instability.
-We investigate this in more detail in Section 6.
+We investigate this phenomenon in more detail in Section~\ref{sec:disc}.